Clarkmobile

 Clarkmobile was an automobile first built in 1902 by Frank Clark of Clark & Company in Lansing, Michigan.
 The first model became available in 1903.
 A newspaper article referred to the automobile as the 'Unbreakable Clarkmobile' and showed it surviving an accident.

-Before the Clarkmobile, Clark & Company Carriage Works built the body for the first test car produced by Ransom E. Olds.
+Before the Clarkmobile, built the body for the first test car produced by Ransom E. Olds.

 Production ceased in 1904.
 The Deere-Clark company purchased the company's tools and machinery.
 Frank Clark went on to make the Clark car in Shelbyville, Indiana.

-Features
+History

+The Clarkmobile Co. was founded in April of 1902 in Lansing Michigan.
+The car was the brainchild of F. G. Clark who has been working on a prototype for two years.
+The company was incorporated with a capital of $50,000.
+The president would be A.C Stebbins, H.E.
+Thomas as vice president and F.G.
+Clark as secretary, treasurer and general manager.

+In 1905 the Clarkmobile company would reorganize and be titled the New Way Motor Company.
+The new firm would be capitalized at $100,000 and would now produce air cooled gasoline engines.
+Stebbins would remain as president Clark would leave the firm to work for another successor company called Deere-Clark.

+The Clarkmobile

 The Clarkmobile included a number of innovative features such as wheel steering, shaft drive, a front end with hood, and a new engine design.